 We update the numbers daily so we can review submissions for plausibility and filter out anything extraneous.
 While fulfilling your pledged offerings is between you and God, we want to do our part to keep the numbers as accurate as possible by reviewing the submissions first.
 We may also choose to publish your comment (in whole or in part, along with first name and country/state as provided in the form) if you give us permission to do so.

 Other spiritual offerings of any kind can also be submitted to the spiritual bouquet.
-For example, consider praying Bishop Athanasius Schneider's Prayer Imploring for Holy Popes and offering other devotional prayers and sacrifices.
+For example, consider offering other devotional prayers and sacrifices.
 See our home page for examples from participants.

 This effort is organized by ordinary lay Catholics in the United States who love the Traditional Latin Mass and wish to see it remain a flourishing and normal part of the life of the Church.
 You may send us a message here.